 3.Itsukushima Shrine, Hiroshima

-The city of Hiroshima is located on the western part of Honshu.
+The city of Hiroshima is located in the western part of Honshu.
 If you are fascinated by the beauty of Japan, you may have seen a picture of the monumental orange torii gate rising from the sea.
-Itsukushima Shrine, located on the Itsukushima Island, is a place of scenic beauty and religious importance.
-On the island you can also take a hike on Mount Misen to enjoy the colorful autumn leaves or to experience the sacred atmosphere there.
+Itsukushima Shrine, located on Itsukushima Island, is a place of scenic beauty and religious importance.
+On the island, you can also take a hike on Mount Misen to enjoy the colorful autumn leaves or to experience the sacred atmosphere there.

 Kanazawa may be one of the lesser-known vacation spots to some foreigners, but if you love Kyoto, then you’ll surely love Kanazawa as well.
 Similar to Kyoto, Kanazawa boasts historic pedestrian streets and marketplaces, and you can even see geisha there as well.
 But no trip to Kanazawa would be complete without visiting Kenroku-en, one of the Three Great Gardens of Japan.

 To Kanazawa Station, itself renowned for its structural beauty, take the JR’s Thunderbird Express from Kyoto, which takes just over 2 hours.

 5.Kobe Port Tower, Kobe

 The world-famous Kobe beef is the namesake of the city of Kobe.
 The city is located to the west of Osaka and is home to yet another popular landmark, Kobe Port Tower.
 The surrounding area consists of parks like Kobe Harborland and Meriken Park, offering many fun activities for you to experience.

 These are all located in the vicinity of Kobe Station, which only takes an hour from Kyoto.